tiredofit/docker-unit/README.md

 ### Creating configuration

-This image expects that you place 3+ files into the `/etc/unit/sites.available` directory along with setting the variable `UNIT_SITE_ENABLED`.
+This image expects that you place files into the `/etc/unit/sites.available` directory along with setting the variable `UNIT_SITE_ENABLED`.

-- The image will look for the following files:
+- The image will look all or some of the following files:
   - `$UNIT_SITE_ENABLED-listener.json` - Configuration of the listening port, IP, and what to do upon recieving a connection
   - `$UNIT_SITE_ENABLED-uptream.json` - Configuration of the upstream to pass traffic to.
 This is an optional file and not used regularly
   - `$UNIT_SITE_ENABLED-route.json` - Configuration of route configuration for above listener.
 This dictates the files to respond to and how to route to an application